tbone78flag/tbone78flag/README.md

 # 👋 Hi, I’m Tristan P.

-I'm a junior developer transitioning from 9 years of team leadership into tech.
-I recently earned my Associate’s Degree in Computer Science and am passionate about backend development, automation, and data analysis.
+I'm a junior developer transitioning into tech after 9 years of team leadership.
+I recently earned an Associate’s Degree in Computer Science, along with certifications in Web Development, Software Development, and Computer Programming Fundamentals.
+I'm passionate about backend development, automation, and data analysis.
 ---

 ## 👀 Interests